Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Related Work

 \subsection{Agent Discovery and Directory Services}

 The Contract Net Protocol~\cite{smith1980contract} enables capability-based task allocation through manager-contractor negotiation.
 This protocol assumes agents can already communicate---it does not address how the manager discovers potential contractors in the first place.
-Our scheme provides the discovery layer that Contract Net requires.
+AgentNet decentralizes coordination among LLM agents through evolving directed-graph topologies~\cite{agentnet} and makes the same assumption: participants can already identify and reach one another.
+Our scheme provides the discovery layer that both require.

 \dns{}-SD and mDNS~\cite{dns-sd,rfc7558} work for local networks but do not scale to internet-wide agent discovery.
 Our \dht{}-based approach provides comparable semantics (service type as capability path) at global scale.